 Focus the media strategy on who your product/service is aimed at – and be as specific as possible!
 For example, a B2B company might target owner managed businesses in the South East of England turning over at least £10m or a B2C brand might target working mothers aged 25-45 living in Scotland.

 What is your USP?
 What strengths does your team/product/service have?
 Does one of your team come across really well on camera and in interviews?
 What threats are there from competitors and what negatives might the media uncover about you?

-Focus your mind on the essential messages about your company (many will be drawn from the SWOT analysis) that you want to get across in communications.
+Focus on the essential messages about your company (many will be drawn from the SWOT analysis) that you want to get across in communications.
 Edit the messages into a short, snappy sentence or two and then use the messages in all brand communications – including media interviews and press releases.

 Identify what media your target audience is influenced by – this will become your “hit list” for securing coverage in, in order to deliver your objectives.
 ADPR has access to thousands of international media contacts through its subscriber databases in addition to our own “little black book” of personal journalist contacts!
 Otherwise, Twitter and Google are great places to start for researching journalist contacts.

 This is how you are going to deliver your media strategy.
 There are so many different options… press releases, photo-calls, features, interviews, exclusives, press trips, events… the list goes on!

 Schedule your media activity around key dates such as product launches, events and exhibitions.
 Even if there aren’t any specific dates, set deadlines so the work gets done!